Minivera/Carleton-Web-Dev/src/slides/wasm.md

 ---
 class: center, middle

+Web Assembly is yet another technology created by browsers implementors.

+Contrary to web components or the Virtual DOM, WASM's goal is not to only provide a way to create UIs

+Web Assembly will finally allow you to write frontend code in any language.

+It was first released with support for C++ and Rust, but has since grown to support many languages.

+It is backed by Microsoft and other big corporations and has a very active community.

+???
 Web Assembly is yet another technology created by browsers implementors, yet, it couldn't be more different to the other technologies we studied.